OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 A fundamental thing to be able to do with a string is to determine whether or not it is part of a given language.
-This semester, we are studying various types of machines to see what languages they can reliably "recognize", that is, reliably determine whether some string is in that language or not.
+This semester, we are studying various types of machines to see what languages they can reliably :term:`recognize`
+(that is, reliably determine whether some string is in that language or not).
 We will also study other ways of expressing or defining languages.
 These include :term:`grammars <grammar>`, and other "language defining languages"